-Chewing is a very natural and needed behavior for rabbits -- the key is to teach them what is appropriate for chewing and what is off-limits.
+To prevent it from chewing on everything in sight — and potentially getting sick in the process — the key is to teach your rabbit what is appropriate for chewing and what is off-limits.

-Providing multiple items gives your rabbit more choice and if you have different sizes and types of chew toys around, chances are one of them will satisfy your rabbit's craving to chew.
-Of course, you should also provide your rabbit with a couple of safe chew toys in the cage as well.
+Providing multiple items gives your rabbit more choice, which also can help stave off boredom.
+If you have different sizes and types of chew toys around, chances are one of them will satisfy your rabbit's craving to chew.
+Of course, you should also provide your rabbit with a couple of safe chew toys in its cage as well.

 Rabbit-Proof Your Home

 Things like electrical wires are very dangerous for your rabbit so you must make sure there is no way your rabbit can get to them in the first place.
 Furniture and other belongings should also be protected.
 The less your rabbit can demolish, the less frustrated you will be, and training will be smoother.

 Supervise and Redirect

 Make sure you start this training as soon as you bring your rabbit home, so no bad habits get started.
-Whenever your rabbit tries to chew something he/she should not, say "no" firmly (no need to yell) and clap your hands, and then give your rabbit an appropriate chew toy.
+Whenever your rabbit tries to chew something it should not, say "no" firmly (no need to yell) and clap your hands, and then give your rabbit an appropriate chew toy.

-Spay and Neuter
+Spay or Neuter Your Rabbit